akos19781213/Hypoxic_Burden/README.md

-# Hypoxic_Burden with Windows GUI and ApneaLink EDF+ file support
+# Hypoxic Burden calculation with Windows GUI and ApneaLink EDF+ file support

 A pure Python reimplementation of the Hypoxic Burden algorithm described in: